 // ✅ Solution: Drag + keyboard alternative

-const newIndex = direction === 'up' ? index - 1 : index + 1;
+const newIndex = direction === "up" ? index - 1 : index + 1;

 const newItems = [...items];

-[newItems[index], newItems[newIndex]] = [newItems[newIndex], newItems[index]];
+[newItems[index], newItems[newIndex]] = [

 onReorder(newItems);